 For this, they worked with Beyond Retro, a sustainable fashion brand and vintage clothing retailer based in the UK, to choose the perfect denim, whether it's dark, medium or light.
-The fabric is then cut and sewn to form the upper.
+The fabric is then cut and sewn to form the upper of the shoe.
 The Converse Renew canvas collection combines the iconic spirit of the Chuck with a canvas made from 100% polyester from used plastic bottles.
 Recycle your plastic into a Chuck!
 Converse Renew is an ongoing commitment to make all products more innovative and sustainable.

 Let's all find new ways to renew what we do.

 At Karl Lagerfeld, we are passionate about sustainability.
 We have sustainability ambassadors in all areas of the business and look carefully at how we can increase our positive impact, through our collections and all brand initiatives.

 In Spring 2021, KARL LAGERFELD collaborates with the environmental activist Amber Valletta to create an ecologically responsible accessory collection, of which the profits will be donated to a non-profit foundation aiming to rid oceans of plastic pollution.

 As a member of the Fashion Pact, KARL LAGERFELD has committed to achieving key environmental goals in three areas: preventing global warming, restoring biodiversity and protecting the oceans.
 This is why our protective polybags are made of 100% recycled plastics.
 Furthermore we are members of Amfori BSCI and are reaffirming our commitment and respect for human rights, through the KARL LAGERFELD Code of Conduct.